cungnv/scrapex/docs/index.rst

 Welcome to scrapex's documentation!
 ===================================

-Scrapex is a python web scraping framework, designed for fast development and flexibility.
+Scrapex is a python web scraping framework for fast and flexibility development.

 .. toctree::